Session Border Controller

 In a typical company, each employee has an extension on his/her desk connected to an IP PBX or phone system.
 The phone system may be connected to the outside world using a combination of analog or digital telco lines and VoIP.
 If a person dials a local extension, the IP PBX diverts the call internally to that extension.
 If the number dialed is on the public telephone network or PSTN, then that call is routed to the PSTN network.
 Since long-distance calls can be expensive, it is usually cost advantageous to route the call to a VoIP service provider instead of the local telco line to reduce the phone bill of the company significantly.
-Therefore, a device known as a Session Border Controller or SBC is deployed on the border of company’s private network and VoIP service provider’s public network.
+Therefore, a device known as a Session Border Control or SBC is deployed on the border of company’s private network and VoIP service provider’s public network.

 The most robust and reliable Session Border Controllers are the Patton Smartnode Session Border Routers including the SN5200 and SN5400 product series.
 These products combine Session Border Controller and Router into one customer premise device.

 The SmartNode 5200 connects the Enterprise’s LAN to an Internet telephony service provider (ITSP), creating a single conduit for multimedia components including voice, video and data.

 The SN5200 includes SIP-aware NAT and access controlled lists (ACLs) for maintaining secure communications when SIP traffic crosses the Enterprise edge.